Are you unhappy with your current job?

-A week later, I realized the nearby jobs were bad.
+A week later, I realized the nearby jobs were terrible.
 They would presumably have hired me, but I do not want to be 'out of the frying pan into the fire' - I saw countless people doing it.
 They were jumping in and out of jobs because they are unsatisfied with all of them.

 They thought it would be super awesome to work for another large company, but 'money doesn't grow on trees' there either, or as we say this in Hungarian (raw translation), 'the fence isn't of sausage.'

-Think before act.
+Think before the act.